 Services at the First Presbyterian Church tomorrow will be as follows: 10 o'clock, Sunday School; 11 o'clock, Public Worship.
 Rev. Albert Sheppard, minister, will preach to the topic, "Through Heaven and Earth, God's Will Moves Freely."
-The topic for the fourth and last Sunday of the month will

-"Something to Love He Lends Us."
+The topic for the fourth and last Sunday of the month will be, "Something to Love He Lends Us."

-Forest Hills Boy Scout Troop No. I meets each Friday night in the Sunday School rooms of the Presbyterian Church, Seminole Ave. and Gown St., under the mastership of George Springsteen.
+Forest Hills Boy Scout Troop No. 1 meets each Friday night in the Sunday School rooms of the Presbyterian Church, Seminole Ave, and Gown St., under the mastership of George Springsteen.
 M. J. Folensbee has been appointed chairman of a committee of the members of the American Legion to assist in the work of the local scouts.
 It is expected that the boys will shortly have the ample room of the basement of Public School 3 for their weekly work.
+School 3 for their weekly work.